Powered by Smartsupp

 What is Synthetic Trading?

-Synthetic trading refers to the trading of synthetic indices, which are artificial markets that are created through mathematical formulas rather than traditional financial assets like stocks, commodities, or currencies.
-These synthetic indices are typically designed to mimic real-world markets but with more predictable and regulated price movements.
+Synthetic trading refers to trading synthetic indices, which are artificial markets created by mathematical formulas rather than traditional financial assets like stocks, commodities, or currencies.
+These synthetic indices are typically designed to mimic real-world markets, but with more predictable, regulated price movements.

 Boom and Crash are two popular synthetic indices offered by brokers such as Deriv (formerly Binary.com).
 These indices are specifically designed to be volatile and ideal for traders who enjoy short-term trading, scalping, and profiting from market fluctuations.
-The unique patterns of Boom and Crash indices make them distinct from other types of assets, giving them their own appeal and strategies for traders.
+The unique patterns of the Boom and Crash indices set them apart from other asset classes, giving them their own appeal and strategies for traders.

 What Are Boom and Crash Indices?